sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - draft-types.md

 Currency
 ====

-You can define the Currency type using concise syntax,  or you can use expanded syntax and configure options.
+You can define this type using concise syntax,  or you can configure options with expanded syntax.

 Simple syntax
 ----